bbkr/JSON-RPC/README.md

     }
 ```

 **Server** does all the exception handling automatically.
-For example if you provide application handler without some method client will receive "Method not found." error on call to this method.
+For example if you provide application handler without some method client will receive "Method not found" error on call to this method.
 However if you want to report error from method it can be done in two ways.

 * End method using die.